 Kazakhstan is a large country in Central Asia that attracts tourists with its combination of modern megacities, historical sightseeings and diversity of natural beauties.
 Touristic infrastructure in Kazakhstan is already well developed and travelers should not face problems there.
 Guests are welcomed there, but as in any state, there is a row of laws and regulations that will be good to know before traveling.
-Present Kazakhstan travel guide will introduce you practical information on Kazakhstan entry and exit rules and help to make your trip smooth.
+Present Kazakhstan trip planner will introduce you practical information on Kazakhstan entry and exit rules and help to make your journey smooth.

 To make sure of the availability of the hotels and tours you have chosen, we recommend you to make an advanced booking, especially when it falls on the high season, which lasts from April to October.
-Before you travel to Kazakhstan, you can make your reservation using our online booking system.
+Plan your trip to Kazakhstan using our online booking system.
 You can also request one of the tours in Kazakhstan.

 How to get to Kazakhstan